The Queens (TV series)

-The Queens (母仪天下) is a 2008 Chinese historical television series based on the life of Wang Zhengjun, an Empress of the Han dynasty who lived during the reign of seven Emperors.
+The Queens (母仪天下) is a 2008 Chinese historical television series based on the life of Wang Zhengjun, an Empress of the Han dynasty who lived during the reign of seven emperors.

 Plot

-This story is set during the Han Dynasty, and spans the reign of four Emperors.
+This story is set during the Han dynasty, and spans the reign of four emperors.

 Wang Zhengjun enters the palace to become a lady-in-waiting, along with Fu Yao, Feng Yuan, Wang Zhaojun, and Li Yuan'er.
 Wang Zhengjun meets a court musician named Xiao Yu, and they develop feelings for each other.
 Fu Yao is ambitious, and wants to become Empress, while Feng Yuan just wishes to be happy.
 Li Yuan'er suffers the same fate as her aunt Lady Li, and Wang Zhaojun is married to the Chanyu of the Xiongnu Empire.

-One day, the Empress is holding a selection for a new Crown Princess.
-The Crown Prince's favorite, Consort Sima had suddenly passed away after being frightened by a dead mouse, and he was deeply saddened.
+One day, the Empress is holding a selection for a new crown princess.
+The Crown Prince's favorite, Consort Sima, had suddenly died after being frightened by a dead mouse, and he was deeply saddened.
 Many palace women wanted to attend, in hopes of being selected and live a life of luxury.
 Wang Zhengjun was hesitant, but she believed she wouldn't get chosen.
 As she left for the selection, Xiao Yu granted her a special ornament that would give her good luck.
 This ornament instead helped Wang Zhengjun be selected by the Crown Prince, due to its resemblance to Consort Sima's jewelry.

 Wang Zhengjun and the Crown Prince were instantly wed, and Wang Zhengjun decided to forget Xiao Yu.
 The Crown Prince didn't have any feelings for Wang Zhengjun, but they respected each other.
 Soon, Wang Zhengjun gave birth to a boy named Liu Ao.
 Fu Yao became increasingly jealous after seeing her former friend rise in status.
 She then seduced the Crown Prince, who became attracted to her and Fu Yao became one of the Crown Prince's concubines.
 The Crown Prince also met Feng Yuan one day, and decided to take Feng Yuan as a concubine too after complimenting her personality.

 Soon, the Crown Prince ascends to the throne as Emperor Yuan of Han.
 Wang Zhengjun becomes the Empress, while Fu Yao and Feng Yuan become Zhaoyi, which is the second rank for consorts.
 Fu Yao is displeased with her status and wishes to replace Wang Zhengjun as Empress.
 Her jealousy is shown when Feng Yuan is complimented after protecting the Emperor from a bear.
 Wang Zhengjun, Fu Yao, and Feng Yuan all have one son, but the Emperor selects Wang Zhengjun's son as the Crown Prince.
 Fu Yao does her best to ensure her son becomes the next Emperor, and almost succeeds, but Xiao Yu and the other officials persuade the Emperor to keep Liu Ao as Crown Prince.
 After the Emperor dies, Wang Zhengjun becomes Empress Dowager and her son becomes Emperor Cheng of Han.